gao-lab/SEERS/README.md

-# SEERS (Selective Enrichment of Episomes containing Random Sequences)
+# SEERS (Selective Enrichment of Episomes with Random Sequences)
-Systematic exploration of 3'UTR regulatory elements and their contextual associations.
+A systematic exploration of 3'UTR regulatory elements and their contextual associations.

 ## Data Processing
 All paired-end FASTQ files were merged with `NGmerge`: